 Linear Discriminant Analysis of dietary effects

 To further examine the potential differences of the microbiota between control AIN93M diet versus PEITC diet, a parallel analysis in QIIME2 was conducted using Linear discriminant analysis Effect Size (LEfSe).
-Firstly, the potential aging effect on the microbiota was examined by comparing the Control samples at baseline (shown in red) with the early (Week 1) and late (Week 4) timepoints shown in green).
+Firstly, the potential aging effect on the microbiota was eliminated by comparing the control samples at baseline (shown in red) with the early (Week 1) and late (Week 4) timepoints shown in green).
 Taxa with relative abundance ≥ 0.1% present in at least one specimen were included.
 In addition, the cladograms showing the phylogenetic distribution of the microbial lineages associated with different time points, using lineages with Linear Discriminant Analysis (LDA) score ≥ 2.0 were displayed (Figure 13).
 Bacteroidetes Prevotella, Bacteroidetes Parabacteroides, Bacteroidetes, and Bacteroidetes S24_7 relative abundance decreased, while Bacteroidetes Bacteroidales, Firmicutes Clostridiales, Firmicutes Oscillospira, Proteobacteria Desulfovibrionaceae, and Tenericutes Anaeroplasma increased over time.
 Next, the impact of PEITC-supplemented diet was examined.
 Figures 14 show the impact of PEITC diet by comparing the microbiota for control diet at baseline (Week 0, shown in red) and at the later timepoints (Weeks 1 or 4, shown in green).
 Relative abundance of Firmicutes Ruminococcus significantly increased and Bacteroidetes S24_7 significantly decreased at both at the later timpoints compared to baseeline.
 Some bacteria were uniquely correlated with diet.
 Bacteroidetes Odoribacter, Tenericutes Mycoplasmataceae and Proteobacteria Desulfovibrionaceae significantly higher relative abundance in the control (AIN93M) group while Firmicutes Clostridiales, Firmicutes Ruminococcus and Acidobacteria Ellin 6075 were found in significantly higher abundance in the PEITC group.

 PEITC and cranberry feeding partially reverse the DSS-induced changes in fecal metabolite